 “It’s unreal for me to experience this.
 I couldn’t be more happy and excited, I’m kind of at a loss for words.

 “To have my kids there, it’s come full circle.
 My dad was here in 97 and now I’m the dad with two kids there.”

 It’s unreal for me to experience this.
-I couldn’t be more happy and excited - Tiger Woods
+I couldn’t be more happy and exblockquoted - Tiger Woods

 Woods did well to save par after going left off the second tee and put an approach to eight feet on the third to get within one of Molinari.

 He came up short on the fourth and three putted the fifth to make two bogeys but he was back within one as he put an approach to two feet on the seventh and got up and down from over the back of the eighth.

 A ragged tee shot on tenth dropped him two back again but when Molinari found the water on the 12th for a double bogey, Woods was in a share of the lead.

 Schauffele joined a share of top spot with a birdie on the 13th but Patrick Cantlay eagled the 15th to briefly leapfrog everybody before dropping shots on the 16th and 17th.

 Woods slipped on the tee at the 13th but still found the fairway to take advantage of the par five and join Schauffele - who had holed an 11 footer for birdie on the 14th - in the lead, with Molinari also making a gain.

 Johnson birdied the 13th, 15th, 16th and 17th to join the lead and Koepka made it a five way tie at 12 under with an eagle on the 13th and birdie on the 15th.